thepirat000/Audit.NET/README.md

 var audit = AuditScope.Create("Order:Update", () => order, EventCreationPolicy.Manual, new MyCustomDataProvider());
 ```

-As an anternative to creating a class, you can define the mechanism at run time by using the `DynamicDataProvider` provider.
+As an anternative to creating your own data provider class, you can define the mechanism at run time by using the `DynamicDataProvider` provider.

 For example:
 ```c#